 Audio Technica Microphone

-As of June 2016 I upgraded to a external microphone that is suspended in front of my face just high enough to be out of camera view.
-Im extremely happy with the results and would recommend it to anyone who’se looking at going pro with their audio.
+As of June 2016 I upgraded to a boom microphone that is suspended in front of my face just high enough to be out of camera view.
+Im extremely happy with the results and would recommend it to anyone who’s looking at going pro with their audio.